KristiBischoff/Data_Visualization_with_SAS/README.md

 ### Overlay and tornado graphs

-Overlay graphs are great for observed and predicted values.
+Overlay graphs are great for observed and predicted values, and the fill attributes for the bars may be customized and conditional.
 A panel style is used for a clean look at the overlay graphs that represent each letter grade and course subject.
+There is an empty panel since there are only 5 letter grades.
+Using Chi Square calculation, there are some course subjects (depending on the letter grade) that are flagged as having a significant amount of students with that letter grade compared to the expected number of students.
+These bars are conditionally coded to be a dark red to stand out.

 ![Overlay_Panel](Graphs_Plots/Overlay_Panel.png)

 The most extreme grades (A and F) are compared in a tornado chart.
 The overlay style is continued here in order to compare observed and expected values.
+Default colors may be used, or they can be customized to the color of choice as below.

 ![Tornado_Overlay_1](Graphs_Plots/Tornado_Overlay_1.png)